 Napa Valley alone accounts for three to four million visitors annually!
 Summer is the peak season for tourism, although every season unfolds unique and breathtaking beauty to the California wine country.
 Any time is a good time to visit there.

 But what if you are crunched for time and you have only one day to visit any of California’s wine-making regions?
 Although a day is not enough, it makes for an excellent prelude for more extended visits in the future.
-Here are some planning tips and suggestions to help you make the best of your day trip to the California wine country:
+Here are some planning tips and suggestions to help you make the best of your day trip to the California wine country.
+But before that, we recommend you check first the best nz online casino 2022.

 1. Do not try to visit several wineries in one day.